SAP/ai-sdk-java/README.md

   Go to _Service Bindings_ and click _Bind Service_.
   In the wizard create or bind an existing service instance of type `aicore`.
 * (Or) use `manifest.yaml` to add the service binding declaratively.
-* (Or) use CF CLI to add service binding on command line.
+* (Or) use the CF CLI to add the service binding via command line.

 <details><summary>After application restart, there should be an "aicore" entry in environment variable <code>VCAP_SERVICES</code>.</summary>